miggylol/HangmanApplication/README.md

 ## The Updated Version
 The file "Better_HangmanGame" is also part of this repo to show my progress as a programmer.
 This program is seperated into functions without the use of any global variables.
 This can be run on any IDE.

-## Test
-This is to test out the branching in Git Deskstop